manfredipist/RPi3BPlusQtOpenCV/README.md

 That's it.
 Deploy your application and watch the MainWindow directly streamed from your RaspberryPi to your host machine.

 N.B: if you're trying to cross-compile from MacOS (i'm currently doing it from Big Sur), make sure to have xQuartz installed and to have X11 forwarding enabled by editing the config file under /private/etc/ssh/sshd_config
+Also make sure that on $HOME/.ssh/config you got this line "XAuthLocation /opt/X11/bin/xauth"